 - DIY Option: Raspberry Pi and Touchscreen

 Home Assistant enthusiasts often contemplate integrating a wall-mounted tablet for enhanced control and visibility.
 These tablets not only display the attractive Home Assistant Dashboard but also provide a view of security cameras and other smart devices.
 The ideal tablet will blend into your home decor while offering robust functionality and interactivity.

 Top Selection Criteria for Home Assistant Tablets

-The best wall-mounted tablets can do much more than just displaying a dashboard and allowing for interactions with buttons and toggles.
+The best tablets for wall-mounting should be discreet with minimal branding, offer seamless wall integration, and focus on the display content and user interaction rather than the device itself.
 Depending on what model you purchase, a tablet can give you a bunch of added functionality, which you can further use in Home Assistant.
-A normal tablet will have a bunch of sensors and most likely a camera or two.
+A tablet will typically have a bunch of accessible sensors and most likely a camera or two.
 Why not use them?